 A Better Approach that Job Descriptions

 Job descriptions must stop being static documents.
 Rather, they can become alive!
 They can be a symbol of a company’s intention to care about the employee’s progress.
-And, rather than that approach being simply more work for Human Resources, it can in fact create less work.
+And, rather than Human Resources simply feeling that this new approach is just more work for them, it can, in fact, create less work.